Living Color Cafe

 Living Color has changed the way I look at the world around me.
 It was like an unexpected letter from an old friend, taking me back to when life was simple and free.
 I would encourage anyone who struggles with making time to enjoy the beauty in life to pick up this book and invest a couple of hours.
 It will be time well spent.

-...morehere is a tiny excerpt to give the flavor "I noticed that the blue of my paints wasn't blue enough to get the intensity of that New Mexico sky.
+here is a tiny excerpt to give the flavor "I noticed that the blue of my paints wasn't blue enough to get the intensity of that New Mexico sky.
 I painted the sky red instead."

 Tender stories of family and friends ... the paint of her father is extraordinary

-one of my favorite authors and Buddhist friends writes about her life and illustrates it 'in living color'.
-It's subtitled A Writer Paints Her World.here is a tiny excerpt to give the flavor "I noticed that the blue of my paints wasn't blue enough to get the intensity of that New Mexico sky.
+here is a tiny excerpt to give the flavor "I noticed that the blue of my paints wasn't blue enough to get the intensity of that New Mexico sky.
 I painted the sky red instead."

 Tender stories of family and friends ... the paint of her father is extraordinary